-The starting cost of the Triaster Online Platform can be easily found on our website, as it comes in three clearly priced and easy to understand systems (Start-up, Standard and Professional).
+The starting cost of the Triaster Online Platform can be easily found on our website, as it comes in three clearly priced and easy to understand systems (Standard and Professional).

 Who uses process map software?
 People who want to improve their organisations - it's as simple as that.
 If you are seeking business improvement, it's important to remember that optimising what you already do can have a much larger business improvement influence than just about anything else.
 That's why process mapping is still the king of business improvement and ROI.
 So what is process mapping, who does it and why use it?
 Let's start from the beginning...